otacke/h5p-dictation/README.md

 - Could be interesting, but the use case might be rather particular for this content type: Audio Recorder widget which would allow to record the reading directly from within H5P/enhance Audio widget. (future option)
 - Do we need an option for different diff styles?
 - Automatic speed change?
 How to balance speed/pitch?
+- Add option for "drag the words" instead of text input fields?
+But then the name Dictation might be a little misleading